Image Fusion

 Compression Method

 Sets the compression method for the output image.
-Available only when the output format is Tiff/GeoTIFF.
+Only available when the output format is Tiff/GeoTIFF.
 The default is NONE.

-If executing a production workflow, use the Compression Method parameter in Set Image Path or Add Orthophoto, and this field is not editable here.
+If executing a production workflow, uses the Compression Method parameter from Set the Image Path or Add Orthophoto, and this field is not editable.

 CompressMethod